jnaidu/IoTGitBook/iot_domain_model.md

 Stream is a data pipe that transfers messages between devices and applications.
 A stream can either be an application stream or a device stream.
 Each stream has publisher, consumer, and alert topics.
 Routes are used to connect publisher and subscriber.
 A stream can have multiple routes.

 ## Route
-Route identifies the producers and consumers of the event or command stream.
+Route connects producers and consumers of messages.
+A route can either be an event or a command route, and is defined over device and application streams.

-## Workflow
-Workflow describes a set of actions that needs to be performed on events arriving from the device and before routing it to the desired destination.

 ![](IoT_Domain_Model.jpg)